-- First Instance: Phone and/or personal electronics will be confiscated to the Dean and the parent/guardian will be notified immediately.
-Referral will be issued. - Second Instance: Student's parent/guardian must come to the school to pick up their child's phone and/or personal electronics.
-Referral will be issued. - Third Instance: Student will turn in their phone and/or personal electronics upon entry each day to a member of the Culture Team (Dean of Students or a Culture Coordinator)
+- Phone and Pouch will be confiscated and the parent/guardian will be notified immediately. - Student's parent/guardian must come to the school to pick up their child's phone and a replacement pouch may be assigned. - Student and family pay a \$10 fee to replace damaged school property - Student will turn in their phone upon entry each day to a member of the Culture Team (dean, associate dean, culture coordinator)